What is a monitor ?

 uvm_monitor base class and should have the following functions :

-- Collect bus information through a virtual interface
+- Collect bus or signal information through a virtual interface

 - Collected data can be used for protocol checking and coverage